-Uveitis refers generally to a range of conditions that cause inflammation of the middle layer of the eye, the uvea, and surrounding tissues.
-It can be painful, the eye or eyes may be red, and vision may be cloudy.
+Uveitis generally refers to a range of conditions that cause inflammation of the middle layer of the eye, the uvea, and surrounding tissue.
+It can be painful, the eye or eyes may be red, and vision can be cloudy.

 An injury to the eye, a viral or bacterial infection, and some underlying diseases may cause uveitis.
-It can cause swelling and damage in the tissues of the eye.
-Untreated, it can lead to vision loss.
+It can cause swelling and damage in the tissue of the eye.
+Untreated, it may lead to vision loss and other issues.
 It can affect one or both eyes.

-The term uveitis is not only used to refer to an inflammation of the uvea, but to any part of the inside of the eye.
-It is not a single disease, and it has different causes.
+The term uveitis refers to an inflammation of the uvea and any part of the inside of the eye.
+Several types of uveitis exist with a number of potential causes.

-- The iris, the colored part of the eye that surrounds the pupil
+- iris — the colored part of the eye that surrounds the pupil

-- The ciliary body, a ring of muscle behind the iris; this body of tissue connects the iris with the choroid
+- ciliary body — a ring of muscle behind the iris that connects the retina to the sclera

-Anterior uveitis is also known as iritis, affects the colored part of the eye, the iris.
-Iridocyclitis is similar, but it include inflammation of the ciliary body.
+Anterior uveitis is the most common form of uveitis.
+Also known as iritis, it affects the front part of the eye, and doctors identify it by noting white blood cells and fibrin in the anterior chamber (front part of the eye).
+Doctors think it results from inflammation of the iris.
+Iridocyclitis is similar, but it includes inflammation of the ciliary body.

 Intermediate uveitis can be vitritis or pars planitis.
 Vitritis is an inflammation of the jelly-like part of the eye, the vitreous cavity.
-An inflammation of the pars plana is called pars planitis.
+When there is no underlying cause for the intermediate uveitis, it is known as pars planitis.

 Posterior uveitis is an inflammation of the retina and choroid.
 Posterior refers to the back of the eye.